cine-file/rate/README.md

 - Rating the same film again updates that user's `Database-Films` row and replaces that user's score in the existing `Summary-Films` row.
 - Rating the same restaurant again updates that user's `Database-Restaurants` row and replaces that user's score in the existing `Summary-Restaurants` row.

+## Wishlist

+The navigation label is **Wishlist** so it works for films, TV, restaurants, and future categories.
+It stays within the category selected from Home: choose Film, TV, or Le Guide first.
+The authenticated backend searches, adds, lists, and removes saved items.

+- Saved items are personal, but the sheets are shared database tabs.
+Each row belongs to a user through its `user` column; no per-user future tabs are created.
+- A user cannot save an item they have already rated.
+- When a user saves a rating, the backend removes that matching item from that user's future tab.
+It does not remove other users' saved entries.
+- Each saved film shows its metadata plus the group's average rating when friends have already rated it.
+Saved restaurants show the group average when available.
+- Run `setupActiveSheetTabs` once after deploying this version to create and format `Future-Films`, `Future-Restaurants`, and `Future-TV`.

+## TV Ratings

+TV uses **TV** as the category label.
+Search for a series, then choose either a specific season or **Overall Series**.

+- Seasons are the normal rating unit.
+A show such as *Survivor* can have independent entries for each season.
+- Overall Series is optional and always stored separately from season ratings.
+- The overall choice shows the current user's average across their rated seasons as a placeholder when they have not supplied a manual overall score.
+That calculated value is not stored as an overall rating.
+- TV stats have separate **Seasons** and **Overall Shows** views.
+They never mix those two entry types in the same ranking or average.
+- Saving a season or overall TV rating removes that series from that user's `Future-TV` list.

 ## Scoring and Grades